Helping People Lead Healthy Lives

 Justin’s hands-on experience at the Rocky Mountain Cancer Rehabilitation Institute ended up inspiring him to shape his career path to focus on cancer rehab.
 He earned his bachelor’s degree in 2012, and has started working on his Master’s in Exercise physiology.

-At UNC you’ll have the opportunity to gain experience at the Rocky Mountain Cancer Rehabilitation Institute, a pioneering leader in the application of exercise science to promote recovery in cancer patients.
+At UNC you’ll have the opportunity to gain experience at the UNC Cancer Rehabilitation Institute, a pioneering leader in the application of exercise science to promote recovery in cancer patients.
 You’ll also have the chance to work with elite athletes in our NCAA Division I sports program.
 Additional internship opportunities are available in a wide range of professional workplaces, including fitness centers, schools, hospitals, clinics, medical offices, assisted living facilities and PT/OT firms.
 The Phys Ed concentration includes a one-semester student-teaching assignment.
 No matter which emphasis area you choose, you’ll get real-world experience in sports and exercise science.

 Where can your degree take you?